justeattakeaway/pie/apps/pie-docs/src/foundations/spacing/overview.md

 ### Typography spacing

 When using spacing between typographic elements, try to ensure legibility is prioritised.
-You can also use spacing to dictate the visual hierarchy of your text, using tigther spaces to create blocks of content and bigger spaces to separate unrelated bits of content.
+You can also use spacing to dictate the visual hierarchy of your text, using tighter spaces to create blocks of content and bigger spaces to separate unrelated bits of content.

 {% contentPageImage {
 src:"../../../assets/img/foundations/spacing/typography-spacing.svg",